Meet Our Team

 Adrienne is a proud double UC graduate with an M.A. in Sociology from the University of California, Santa Cruz and a B.A. in Sociology from the University of California, San Diego.
 She serves on the Board of Directors of the ACLU of Northern California, is a member of the Democracy Funders Network, and is a 21/64 Certified Philanthropic Advisor.
 Outside of work, Adrienne is raising her daughter in Berkeley with her husband, obsessing over Bay Area food, staying up on health and wellness, taking urban walks or hikes in nature, and reading several non-fiction books at a time.

 Kyle (he/him) develops and implements strategic communications at Third Plateau to promote our bold and innovative approach to social impact.
-He believes that provocative, human-centered narratives are key to shifting behavior and building progressive momentum, especially for systemic issues like racial justice and access to healthcare.
+He believes that provocative, human-centered narratives are key to shifting behavior and building positive momentum on systemic issues like racial justice and access to healthcare.

 Kyle has over 15 years of experience leading marketing and communications in the private and nonprofit sectors.
-Before joining Third Plateau, he was a Managing Director at LEWIS Global Communications—an agency specializing in marketing, strategy, and public relations.
-He also spent five years abroad managing social impact communications campaigns in 11 countries—from peacebuilding programs in Timor-Leste to anti-human trafficking projects in Southeast Asia.
-His areas of expertise include digital marketing, content, and branding.
+Before joining Third Plateau, he was a Managing Director at LEWIS Global Communications—a B2B agency specializing in marketing, strategy, and public relations.
+He also spent five years abroad managing social impact campaigns in 11 countries — from peacebuilding programs in Timor-Leste to anti-human trafficking projects in Southeast Asia.
+His areas of expertise include digital marketing, content strategy, and storytelling.

 Kyle has a B.A. in Creative Writing from the University of Colorado, Boulder, and an M.A. in International Peace and Conflict Resolution from American University’s School of International Service.
-He loves spending time outdoors with his family—hiking in Tilden Park, building sandcastles at Baker Beach, and shopping at local farmers’ markets.
-Whenever possible, Kyle runs and rides his gravel bike in the beautiful Bay Area open spaces.
+He lives in the San Francisco Bay Area and loves spending time outdoors with his family — hiking in Tilden Park, exploring the Marin Headlands, and shopping at farmers’ markets.
+Whenever possible, Kyle runs and rides his gravel bike in the local open spaces.

 Whitney (she/her) is a Vice President at Third Plateau, where she supports nonprofits, funders, and leaders across sectors and oversees the firm’s overall practice: ensuring our services are integrated; the firm is diverse, equitable, and inclusive; and that our work drives better outcomes for people and the planet.
 Over her tenure at Third Plateau, she has run numerous business and strategic planning processes for national organizations such as NDN Collective and PopChange Institute; built out evaluation systems and processes for funder collaboratives such as NewsMatch; and led the grantmaking strategy and execution for foundations including the Penney Family Fund, Arkay Foundation, and Golden 1 Credit Union.
 Whitney is a 21/64-certified philanthropic advisor.